-Headquartered in Spokane Valley, Horizon Credit Union’s field of membership (FOM) is primarily residency based, with individuals who reside, work, or worship in the following locations eligible for membership:
+Headquartered in Spokane Valley, Washington, Horizon Credit Union’s field of membership (FOM) is primarily residency based, with individuals who live, work, or worship in any of the following locales eligible to join:

 In addition, federal employees living or working in Region One of the United States Forest Service are also eligible for membership.

-Joining Horizon Credit Union and/or opening an 18-month Certificate Special can be done at any of 23 branches located in Washington (Colville, Davenport, Deer Park, Ephrata, Liberty Lake, Moses Lake , Spokane and Spokane Valley ); Idaho (Coeur de Alene, Ponderay, Post Falls, and Sandpoint); and Montana (Butte, Missoula , and Warm Springs).
+Joining Horizon Credit Union and/or opening a Special Certificate can be done at any of the 22 full-service branches located in Washington (Colville, Davenport, Deer Park, Ephrata, Liberty Lake, Moses Lake , Spokane and Spokane Valley ); Idaho (Coeur de Alene, Ponderay, Post Falls, and Sandpoint); and Montana (Butte, Missoula , and Warm Springs).

 Credit Union Overview

-Horizon Credit Union (NCUA Charter # 67264) has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 2.47% (excellent) based on March 31, 2016 data.
-In the past year, Horizon CU has increased its total deposits by $109.05 million, an excellent annual growth rate of 17.74%.
-Please refer to our financial overview of Horizon Credit Union for more details.
+Horizon Credit Union has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.53% (excellent) based on March 31, 2018 data.
+In the past year, Horizon CU has increased its total non-brokered deposits by $47.74 million, an excellent annual growth rate of 5.95%.
+Please refer to our financial overview of Horizon Credit Union (NCUA Charter # 67264) for more details.

-Horizon Credit Union was originally founded in 1947 as the Kaiser Employees Federal Credit, serving the employees of Kaiser Aluminum.
-In 1966, Horizon’s assets had reached $2 million, and soon after, a series of charter expansions began.
-A final name change to Horizon Credit Union took place in 1991, following the transfer from a Federal to a State chartered credit union.
-Following mergers with eight other credit unions (located in Washington, Idaho and Montana), Horizon Credit Union has over 65,700 members and assets in excess of $824 million.
+Horizon Credit Union was originally founded in 1947 as the Kaiser Employees Federal Credit, for the financial benefit of Kaiser Aluminum employees.
+By 1966, the Credit Union’s assets had reached $2 million, and soon thereafter, a series of charter expansions began.
+The Horizon Credit Union re-brand occurred in 1991, following the change from a federal to a state charter.
+Mergers with eight other credit unions (located in Washington, Idaho, and Montana), further expanded the FOM.
+Currently the 16th largest credit union in Washington, Horizon Credit Union currently has more than 71,500 members and assets in excess of $987 million.

-When compared to the 168 similar length-of-term CDs tracked by DepositAccounts.com, that require a similar minimum deposit and are available to Washington State residents, Horizon Credit Union's 18-month Special Certificate ranks first.
+When compared to the 233 similar length-of-term CDs tracked by DepositAccounts.com, which require a similar minimum deposit and are available with the FOM, Horizon Credit Union's 34-month Special Certificate APYs currently rank first and third.